King-Darius/FreeCrafter/README.md

 ### Installing or Packaging

+Official releases ship ready-to-run installers for each platform.
+Download the appropriate package from the project's GitHub Releases page and double-click to
+run:

+- `FreeCrafter-<version>.exe` for Windows
+- `FreeCrafter-<version>.dmg` for macOS
+- `FreeCrafter-<version>.AppImage` for Linux

-After configuring and building, the project can be staged for distribution.
+After configuring and building locally, the project can be staged for distribution.

 To copy the app bundle into a separate directory, run: